Christoph33one/post-planner-api/README.md

 # Comments
 With the Comments model, authenticated users can conveniently leave feedback on fellow users' travel plans.
 This model leverages a one-to-many relationship, connecting comments to the relevant travel plan through a foreign key.
 It also provides users with a content field to enter their comments, an image field for a user to add an image to a comment, as well as created-at and updated-at timestamps.
 To ensure online safety, I have included an "approved" boolean field, allowing the site administrator to review and approve comments that adhere to the site's guidelines.

 ---

+# Followers
+For the followers model, authenticated users can follow or unfollow profiles.
+This model uses a one-to-many relationship, connecting the user with other profiles.
+The model includes three fields,

+The owner field, This field defines a foreign key field named owner that references the User model and also a related_name of "following" as it value, for this you can access the instances of this model.
+The on_delete parameter specifies what should happen when the referenced User object is deleted.
+In this case, models.CASCADE is specified, which means that when a User object is deleted, all related instances of this model will also be deleted.

+Followed, this line defines another foreign key field named followed, also referencing the User model.
+The related_name parameter sets the reverse relation name as 'followed'.
+So from a User object, you can access instances of this model through the attribute followed.

+created_at, this line defines a DateTimeField named created_at, which represents a date and time value.
+The auto_now_add parameter is set to True, which means that whenever an instance of this model is created, the created_at field will automatically be set to the current date and time.
+---

 # Search filter